sixFingers/lump/README.md

 - a movieclip object, which plays the animation.

 For performance, Lump will cache animations so that every movieclip created with the same json and same texture will be actually pointing to the same animation definition.
 No duplicate animation instances will be created.

-### Missing features
-Currently, Lump misses support for skewing of sprite parts.
-This is a somewhat [known issue](https://github.com/tconkling/flump/issues/6), which is easily solvable in other contexts where a typical affine matrix can be created and pushed to the GPU.
-Sadly, LOVE2D doesn't allow to build a full transform matrix.
-It allows to push/pop matrix changes with only a _single_ transformation at a time (scale, rotation, position or scale), but not more.
-I still can't find a way to express Flash rotation transforms (which are themselves a bit strange) with LOVE's features.
-If anyone is interested in helping on this, it would be _really_ appreciated.